 As much as everyone loves wandering around a Wal-Mart for 8 hours trying to find the right kind of toothpaste, recent developments in technology have allowed many of us the unprecedented luxury of being able to order literally anything online.

-These days, we can take care of more and more of our errands online, from shopping for clothes to depositing checks to filing our taxes, and as a
+These days, we can take care of more and more of our errands online, from shopping for clothes to depositing checks to filing our taxes, and as a result we seem to be constantly inputting the same set of information into online forms.

 That’s typically where autofill comes in handy.
 Browsers and other user agents can store certain bits of information that we’re often required to enter online.
 Just think of how frustrating it would be if we had to key in our names, usernames, passwords, and addresses every time we were asked.